Course Outline

 Module 2 – TypeScript Essentials

-- Overview of TypeScript and its benefits for government projects
+- What is TypeScript and why it is beneficial for government projects

 - Static typing and type inference